kobotoolbox/docs/source/row_level_permissions.md

 User-based permissions will not apply to any submissions collected before the “Allow submissions to this form without a username and password” setting was turned off, because these submissions would not be associated with a username.

 <p class="note">By default, project settings now require users to sign in to collect submissions.
-Learn more about [requiring passwords for accessing Enketo web forms](https://support.kobotoolbox.org/managing_permissions.html#requiring-passwords-for-accessing-enketo-web-forms).</p>
+Learn more about <a class="reference" href="managing_permissions.html#requiring-passwords-for-accessing-enketo-web-forms">requiring passwords for accessing Enketo web forms</a>.</p>